How to Create a Dog-friendly Backyard

 If your home has a pool in its back yard, you’ve got even more responsibility to keep your pets (and family!) safe.
 Check out these tips for protecting your pets from the dangers of your swimming pool:

-Fence in your pool.
 A fence around your pool can protect everyone in your home from accidentally falling into your pool and injuring themselves.
-Like the fence around your yard, make sure it’s tall enough to keep your pet from leaping it — plus, it should have minimal space between posts so they can’t squeeze through.
+Like the fence around your yard, make sure it’s tall enough to keep your pet from leaping over it — plus, it should have minimal space between posts so they can’t squeeze through.

-Give your pet a life vest.
-When you and your family are enjoying a summer day in your pool, make sure your pet is wearing a life vest while they’re in the pool.
+When you and your family are enjoying a summer day in your pool, make sure your pet is wearing a life vest while they’re swimming.
 They’ll appreciate the minimal effort they’ll have to use to stay afloat while they play, and you’ll know they’re safely above water at all times.

 There are plenty of other ways to keep your pets safe from the water while you’re not around, too.
 Whether it’s a pool alarm that senses when something heavy has entered the water or a ladder built for pets to enter and exit the pool, you’ll be glad you went the extra mile to keep them safe over the summer.

-Keep it clean.
-Mowing your yard and keeping the grass trimmed not only looks good, but it can keep away fleas and ticks, too.
-Your pet will appreciate the clean space to run around in — so pick up after them and keep it in good condition.
+Mowing your yard and keeping the grass trimmed not only looks good — it can keep away fleas and ticks, too.
+Your pet will appreciate the clean space to run around in, so pick up after them and keep it in good condition.

-Your American Family Insurance agent is always there to help you protect what matters most.
+Your American Family Insurance agent is always there to help you protect what matters most, including your pets.
 Get in touch with them and make sure your policies, from homeowners to umbrella, are giving you the peace of mind you deserve.